villesci/quantmarineecolab.github.io/publications/index.md

 We publish most of our work in both preprint journals and peer-reviewed journals.
 Where possible, we have also included links to data and code used in each paper.
 Please reach out if you have any questions or thoughts on our work.

+You can also find our publications on [Google Scholar](https://scholar.google.com/citations?hl=en&user=N7onVOEAAAAJ).

 {% include section.html %}